GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation: Experimental Results

 \subsubsection{Indoor-outdoor Experiment}

-This experiment, through which we aim to test the robustness of our system, is performed under a complex indoor-outdoor environment.
+The GNSS-VI initialization takes $9.0\,s$ in this experiment, with the majority of time waiting for GNSS navigation messages.
+This experiment, through which we aim to test the robustness of our system, is performed in a complex indoor-outdoor environment.
 The path of this experiment goes through many challenging scenarios which may bring a single-sensor-based system to failure.
 For example, no features are detected and tracked in dim or bright area, and the GNSS signal is highly corrupted or totally unavailable in cluttered or indoor environment.
 In addition, the path is similar to the one in a typical exploration task where no large loops exist, thus drifting is inevitable for any visual-inertial SLAM system.
-The overall distance of the resulting trajectory is over 3 kilometers and the attitude change is around 130 meters.
+The overall distance of the resulting trajectory is over 3 kilometers and the altitude change is around 130 meters.

 Fig.~\ref{fig:longpath_enu_error} shows the ENU positioning error on the indoor-outdoor sequence.
 During this experiment the RTK ground truth is no longer always available because of the GNSS-unfriendly environment.
 Thus we only compare with segments where RTK is in fix status.
 The gaps around 300s occurs when we were under a bridge and passing through the woods which blocked most of the sky, and the blanks around 1200s and 1800s correspond to the situation where we were going up the indoor stairs.
 The result of VINS-Fusion is not shown in the figure because of huge errors and oscillations.
 It can be observed from the figure that VINS-Mono still experiences large accumulated errors on horizontal and yaw directions, while the error in the up direction is smaller than the previous experiment because of the attitude excitation on this sequence.
 The result of RTKLIB, although does not drift, varies a lot around the ground truth value.
 Those oscillations indict the condition of GNSS signal and severely affect the performance of VINS-Fusion.
 Our proposed system outperforms other three approaches in terms of positioning error and overcomes the harsh condition brought by the noisy GNSS measurement.
 The result of our system still has a bias on the up direction because of imperfect GNSS modelling and various error sources, while the up error of VINS-Mono starts from zero because of pre-alignment.
 The final trajectories of RTK, aligned VINS-Mono and our system is shown in Fig.~\ref{fig:long_path_trajectory}.
 The figure shows that both VINS-Mono and our proposed system work well across the whole sequence, although obvious drift occurs on the result of VINS-Mono.
 The discontinuities on the trajectory of RTK is the result of cluttered and indoor environment.
 The trajectory of our system follows the RTK result well, and the positioning result, even in GNSS-unfriendly area, can be effectively recovered.
 Although the duration where RTK fails is short in the whole sequence, the impact can be significant.
 As shown in Fig.~\ref{fig:longpath_enu_result}, the result of RTK is smooth and aligns well with that of GVINS when GNSS is reliable.
 However, the solution reported by RTK results in an error of up to 80 meters during GNSS outage, and such behavior is catastrophic for any location-based tasks.
 The final RMSE of all four approaches is shown in table.~\ref{tab:rmse_table}.